Skip to content

 Things to do in the Beautiful Island of Sri Lanka

-It is also known as the Sri Lanka National Museum, and there you will get to learn more about Sri Lanka’s history.
-The museum includes artefacts, clothing, jewellery, coins, arms, and craftwork from prehistory to the present.
+It is also known as the Sri Lanka National Museum, where you can learn more about Sri Lanka’s history.
+The museum includes artefacts, clothing, jewellery, coins, arms, and craftwork from prehistory.

 Viharamahadevi Park